EVORA-project/evora-ontology/models/docs/NucleicAcid.md

       a biological agent guiding its initial handling in labs according to the risk group classification defined by the WHO laboratory biosafety manual
     title: risk group
+    comments:
+    - The Risk Group (RG) assignments to an item are jurisdiction-dependent and may differ between countries/regions and by material form (e.g., live isolate, inactivated preparation, nucleic acid).
+Assignments can also change over time.
+We store here a single reference assignment; users must verify the current, locally applicable assignment with their competent authority
     from_schema: https://w3id.org/evorao/
     exact_mappings:
     - wdp:P12663